sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 ### Common properties of SDMX artefacts of base type "ItemScheme"

-All SDMX artefacts of base type "ItemScheme" (CategoryScheme, Codelist, ConceptScheme, ReportingTaxonomy, and OrganisationScheme) share the *[Common SDMX artefact properties](#common-sdmx-artefact-properties)*.
+All SDMX artefacts of base type "ItemScheme" (CategoryScheme, ConceptScheme, Codelist, AgencyScheme, DataProviderScheme, DataConsumerScheme, OrganisationUnitScheme and ReportingTaxonomy) share the *[Common SDMX artefact properties](#common-sdmx-artefact-properties)*.

 In addition, they share the following common object properties:

 * isPartial - *Boolean* *optional*.
 If set to true, it indicates that the resource contains only a sub-set of items.
-* categories/concepts - *Array* *optional*.
+* categories/concepts/codes/agencies/dataProviders/dataConsumers/organisationUnits/reportingCategories - *Array* *optional*.
 Provides a list of *[items](#item)* if the resource inherits from the ItemScheme. **Note that the order of items is significant.
 In the use case of a submission of a partial list is is necessary to include preceding and succeeding items to allow determining the correct positioniong of the submitted items.**

 Example: